conda-incubator/conda-env-builder/README.md

   * Builds `<env-name>.build-local.sh` to execute any custom commands after creating the conda envirnment.
 * `Solve`: updates the configuration with a full list of packages and versions for the environment.
   * For each environment, builds it (`conda env create`), exports it (`conda env export`), and update the specification
+* `Tabulate`: writes the specification in a tabular format.
+  * Conda/pip requirement or custom comand per line, with each line specifying the environment name and group

 ## Example